Parking is available throughout the UW-Milwaukee Campus to everyone, including students, faculty, staff, and visitors.

 As part of its freeway flyer program, MCTS has several U-Busses taking students from park and rides throughout Milwaukee County to campus, including:

-- Route 40U: Runs from the W. College Avenue and W. Holt Avenue Park and Ride Lots (on I-94), servicing Oak Creek, Franklin, South Milwaukee, Milwaukee’s South Side.
+- Route 40U: Runs from the W. College Avenue and W. Holt Avenue Park and Ride Lots (on I-94), servicing Oak Creek, Franklin, South Milwaukee, and Milwaukee’s South Side.

 - Route 44U: Runs from the Hales Corners (Highway 100 and W. Layton Ave at I-43) and State Fair (N. 76 St. and W. Kearney St) Parking and Ride Lots, servicing Franklin, Greenfield, Greendale, Hales Corners, New Berlin, Wauwatosa, and West Allis.